Become a student leader for the 2020-21 year!

-- Attend the two and half day retreat in August (dates to be determined.)
+- Attend the two day retreat September 5-6.

 Engaging, learning-centered curriculum

-STEP UP leaders attend weekly meetings focused on developing new skills and building impactful service experiences for their peers.
-Throughout the program, leaders will be immersed in learning more about best practices for community engagement and trip coordination while taking a critical look at service and social issues.
+Leaders attend meetings focused on developing new skills and building impactful service experiences for their peers.
+Throughout the program, leaders will be immersed in learning more about best practices for community engagement and trip coordination while taking a critical look at service and social topics.

-Each semester, STEP UP leaders will focus on a different set of topics related to service learning and community engagement.
-The curriculum is designed to build knowledge and expertise as students progress in the program, with goal of developing leaders into mentors for new classes of STEP UP.
+Each semester, our leaders will focus on a different set of topics.
+The curriculum is designed to build knowledge and expertise as students progress in the program, with the goal of preparing students to become mentors for new leaders.

 Mentorship & Leadership

-Students in year three of STEP UP will continue to develop their leadership competencies while mentoring new leaders in the program.
-They will partner with VT Engage team members to plan weekly meetings and co-facilitate the meetings.
+Students in year three will continue to develop their leadership competencies while mentoring new leaders in the program.
+They will partner with VT Engage team members to plan meetings and co-facilitate the meetings.